 - 1. If there are incorrect answers on your first submission a "need help?" button will appear in the upper right-hand corner of the window.
 Click on it to review the material you got wrong, and then click on the "try again" button to make the correction. - 2.
 If your second attempt is also incorrect a small blue bubble will appear beside the answer.
 Click on it for a hint, review the material again, and then click on "try again" to make the correction. - 3.
 After your third attempt, your (highest) score will be recorded, and you will be able to see the correct answers to any items you may have missed.
-The resulting grades of all activities assigned for each chapter will be averaged, and that score is what will be calculated as your MIL homework grade.
+The resulting grades of all activities assigned for each chapter will be averaged and will show up in the Gradebook as your MIL homework grade.

-FYI: Take advantage of MIL for extra practice, and to prepare for quizzes and/or exams (by accessing the folder called "additional practice" under each chapter covered in this course).
+FYI: Take advantage of MIL for extra practice, and to prepare for quizzes and/or tests (by accessing the folder called "additional practice" under each chapter covered in this course).